alexduta-tech/automation-lab/backend/README.md

 run_frontend_backend.bat
 ```

-This will install both backen and frontend apps
+This will install both backen and frontend apps.

+Note: Initial Docker execution may take additional time to build the image and download dependencies.
+This is a one-time cost; later runs benefit from Docker’s caching mechanism.

 ### Usage